Cotellic FDA Approval History

 Additional Information: Cotellic may cause severe side effects including cardiomyopathy, rhabdomyolysis, new skin cancers, retinal detachment, severe skin rash, hepatotoxicity, hemorrhage and severe photosensitivity reactions.
 Patients should avoid sun exposure and protect themselves against sunburn.
 Women taking Cotellic should use effective contraception, as the medication can cause harm to a developing fetus.

-Development History and FDA Approval Process for Cotellic
+Development Timeline for Cotellic

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.